Below are several takes on our question, “What is Pathwork?”

 2) Pathwork Programs

-The processes used in this work, in addition to the teachings of the Pathwork Lectures, include Gestalt-like group processing, Core Energetics (derivative of Bioenergetics), Breath-work, and several forms of meditation and other personal practices for inquiry and reflection.
+The processes used in Pathwork programs, in addition to the teachings of the Pathwork Lectures, include Gestalt-like group processing, Core Energetics (derivative of Bioenergetics), Breath-work, and several forms of meditation and other personal practices for inquiry and reflection.
 My greatest challenge has been, and is, moving from my head to my heart and body.
-These process activities have been invaluable for my progress in this challenging area for me.
+These process activities in Pathwork group programs have been invaluable for my progress in this challenging area of my life.

 3) Pathwork Helpers and Teachers